woupiestek/rlox/log.md

 It is fitting that locations get set to the highest value, because that naturally forces a heap rebalancing.

+### strings

+The orginal clox kept hash codes for all strings for lookup in hash tables.
+I achieved a speed up by using the hash codes as string handles.
+No more lookup of the full hash code needed, just mange the handle itself.
+This mainly requires a uniform distrisbution of hash codes, that remains uniform modulo powers of two, it does not have to relate to the string and indeed, the handles are adjusted to avoid collisions.

+Could is work as well with normal handles?
+I.e. I imagine something like taking the last few digits, and reversing the bits to scatter first, or maybe just a multiplication with a magic number.

+Reversing the bits seem like an effective scatter trick anyway...

+What do we actually have?

+- A hash map with `&str` keys, to ensure unique handles for strings.
+- A general hash map structure to attachs values to string handles.

+Hmm.
+I was just thing the general hash maps should use weak references for the strings, That may not be a good idea, though, if string can come out of nowhere.

+### needed structure

+Given an `&str` see if there is a handle for it and return it.
+Given a handle, get the `&str` back.
+Technically, it could be a list of pairs, or even just a vector.
+Okay, the reason not to use the vector is the fear that handles will be reused, but that cannot actually happen, since the keys are traced during garbage collection.
+Hence, handles could be reused without risk.

+Note: string handles are offset by at least 2, for tombstones and nulls.
+This is used in properties, which are the back bones for objects.

+This is worth considering in lox: a user could reintroduce a string that existed before and use that in a map.
+Hence no weak reference used.
+This will be the case here.

+Now the other way around is still an issue: how ot find the handle of a string that already?
+A second map with hash codes would work here.
+It would use handles as its values.
+Possibly a quadratically growing array of handles, basically the inverse, of the former, though it may cheat by using the vector to check.

+- `handles1: Handles, strings: Vec<Box<str>>, handles2: Box<[u32]>`... some supporting structure,
+but the essence is there.

+### classes

+Last time I worked on this, I just kept redoing the hash maps.
+I had the idea that memory management would be more efficient if classes shared hash maps of methods.
+Only in small batches though: god forbid we put all on them in only big one.

+It could try another hash function, for example `((i+j)(i+j-1)/2 + i)*KNUTH_PHI/2^k`.

 ## 2025-09-20